WHO WE ARE

-Christine Browder, a native of Dallas, Texas, is the associate director of mobilization at the Baptist Joint Committee for Religious Liberty.
+Christine Browder, a native of Dallas, Texas, is the associate director of mobilization at BJC.
 She provides resources and opportunities that empower individuals and congregations to take action and engage effectively in supporting religious liberty in their local communities and nationwide.

 A graduate of Baylor University, Browder earned Master of Social Work and Master of Divinity degrees from the Diana R. Garland School of Social Work and George W. Truett Theological Seminary respectively.
 She was ordained to the Gospel ministry by Wilton Baptist Church in Wilton, Connecticut.